What are The Estate Planning Basics? What Goes in an Estate Plan?

 An Estate Plan is a comprehensive strategy that manages and distributes your assets.
 It’s about safeguarding your wealth, minimizing taxes, avoiding arguments, and taking care of personal and financial matters if you become incapacitated or pass away—avoiding Probate Court if at all possible.

-Here are the key documents most often included in an Estate Plan.
+Here are the key documents most often included in an Estate Plan, as part of estate planning basics.
 All are discussed extensively elsewhere on this website, but here’s a quick overview.
-You can find more detail on our Estate Planning Practice Area page, and if you have significant assets, you may also want to take a look at our page on avoiding Estate Taxes.
+You can find more detail on our Estate Planning Practice Area page, and if you have significant assets, you may also want to take a look at our page on avoiding estate taxes.

 1. Living Trust: Picture a Living Trust as a bucket.
 It holds your assets during your lifetime and distributes them upon your death, usually designed to allow you to bypass the winding road of probate.
 Most Living Trusts are “revocable,” meaning you can change them as often as you wish before you pass away.
 You fully control your Living Trust while you are alive.